We are the Flood safety District

 About Us

-On July 1st 2024, the UFSWQD replaced four historic Drainage Districts that managed the flood safety system for over 100 years.
+On July 1st 2024, the Flood Safety District replaced four historic Drainage Districts that managed the flood safety system for over 100 years.
 This consolidation results in a more efficient governance structure and reflects the fact that the flood protection infrastructure functions as one complete system.

 The UFSWQD takes a new integrated approach to flood safety, ensuring that flood safety solutions are equity-centered, resilient to climate change, nature-based, and culturally responsive.
 This integrated mission includes: